dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 be aligned with the vertical and horizontal directions of the detector's housing, but processing packages have their own coordinate conventions that map these to 'X' and 'Y' directions, either in pixels or millimetres.
-It is not surprise that sometimes meaning gets lost in translation here.
+It is not surprising that sometimes meaning gets lost in translation here.
 Whatever the cause, incorrect or wrongly interpreted image headers are a reality that we have to be aware of.
 Some programs go as far as to ignore the image headers entirely and pass the responsiblity on to the supposed